ladybower reservoir walk cover photo

 Best Time to Visit

-Considered one of the top things to do in the Peak District and set in an accessible location, Ladybower Reservoir can get extremely busy.
-Regardless of when you visit, it’s unlikely you will be alone at this popular beauty spot.
+Considered one of the top things to do in the Peak District, Ladybower Reservoir can get extremely busy.
+Regardless of when you visit, you are unlikely to be alone at this popular beauty spot.

 Thankfully, my walking route is designed to take you away from the bulk of the crowds.
 You’ll still encounter the odd person higher up, but it gets noticeably more busy on the ground-level trails.